mmkal/expect-type/README.md

 A few people have asked for a method like `toExtend` - this is essentially what `toMatchTypeOf` is.
 There are some cases where it doesn't _precisely_ match the `extends` operator in TypeScript, but for most practical use cases, you can think of this as the same thing.

-### Use internal type helpers at your own risk
+### Internal type helpers

-This library also exports some helper types for performing boolean operations on types, checking extension/equality in various ways, branding types, and checking for various special types like `never`, `any`, `unknown`.
-Nothing is stopping you using these beyond the following warning:
+🚧 This library also exports some helper types for performing boolean operations on types, checking extension/equality in various ways, branding types, and checking for various special types like `never`, `any`, `unknown`.
+Use at your own risk!
+Nothing is stopping you using these beyond this warning:

 >All internal types that are not documented here are _not_ part of the supported API surface, and may be renamed, modified, or removed, without warning or documentation in release notes.